 1.4.1 Precise Cutting and Make Tight-fitting Seams

-The miter saw will give you a high precision cut.
-This high precision is notably applicable for all the cutting type on the miter saw.
+The miter saw will give you a high-precision cut.
+This high precision applies to all the cutting types on the miter saw.

 1.4.2 Save Time and Have a Fast and Simple Process

-With the miter saw, you can make a broader cut in a shorter time.
+With the miter saw, you can make a broader cut quickly.
 This speed is mainly due to its blade automation.

 1.4.3 Safety and Easily Cut Bevel and Cross Cuts

 The miter saw moves upwards and downwards when cutting.
 This cutting style makes it safer to use than its counterparts.
-Also, you can easily make bevel and crosscuts while using the miter saw.
+Also, you can easily make bevels and crosscuts using the miter saw.